The Churches of Britain and Ireland

 The Cathedral, dedicated to St. Cuthbert.
 Its full official dedication is "The Cathedral Church of Christ, Blessed Mary the Virgin and St. Cuthbert of Durham".
 NZ 2735 4215. © Bill Henderson.
 A view from an old postcard in Steve Bulman's Collection.
 Another postcard view (card franked 1929), from the collection of Mrs. Marion Allen.
 Another view, © Alan Blacklock.
 Further views of the cathedral (1, 2, 3, 4) all © James Murray.
 And two more © John Bowdler - 1, 2.
-Another view, the north doorway, the interior, the Galilee Chapel, blind arcading in the north transept, nave vaulting, detail of a carved pier in the north aisle of the nave, a cross showing Christ in Majesty, said to be from the vanished Neasham Priory (for which, see the Durham page).
+Three more views - 1, 2, 3, the north doorway and its knocker (since replaced with a replica), the interior, the Galilee Chapel, blind arcading in the north transept, nave vaulting, detail of a carved pier in the north aisle of the nave, a cross showing Christ in Majesty, said to be from the vanished Neasham Priory (for which, see the Durham page).
 All © Christopher Skottowe (1962 and 1977).
 The East front, nave, Galilee Chapel and the clock, all from old postcards in © Christopher Skottowe's Collection.
 Link.
 Grade I listed.

 Chapel of Hatfield College, © James Murray.